JoeHowarth/trade-sim-v2/docs/devlog.md

 - Multi-good

 Today I want to make a non-linear exchanger based off a/x + b instead of -mx + c
+Retro:
+- Spent a long time debugging exhaustive behavior
+  - Unstable and often prioritizes noops so that the terminal state ends with holding a good or selling it instead of buying
+  - Hard to visualize all action branches
+  - Slow
+  - No discounting of future rewards
+- Finished non-linear pricer easily and quickly, but not super impactful yet

 ## Friday 9/15/23
 Goals: